digital-work-lab/open-source-project/docs/teaching_notes.md

 > Wir werden am 10.
 Mai noch eine Umfrage in den VC stellen (weitere Informationen folgen noch), wo Sie uns Informationen zu den Schwierigkeiten im bisherigen Projekt Verlauf geben.
 >
 > Viele Grüße und weiterhin viel Erfolg im Projekt,
+>
+> Laureen Thurner

+English Version:

+> Dear students,
+>
+> Here is a reminder about the merge that you have to complete by November 10.
+>
+> This merge and your experience (difficulties or similar) are important in order to be able to organize the Best Practice Session on 15 May in the best possible way.
+>
+> On May 10, we will post a survey in the VC (more information will follow), where you will provide us with information on the difficulties encountered in the course of the project to date.
+>
+> Best wishes and continued success with the project,
+>
 > Laureen Thurner

 VC post (10.11.24)